 You get 37 hours accredited as ICF CCE’s

-You can’t read your way into embodiment, so the majority of the learning is practise-based both alone and with others.
+You can’t read your way into embodiment, so the majority of the learning is practice-based, both alone and with others.

 We bring together many diverse points of view on embodiment and will never tell you there’s only one way of doing things.
 You can decide for yourself what you want to believe, use or not use.

-We’re a culturally diverse team with 11 languages spoken between us.
+We’re a culturally diverse team, with eight languages spoken between us.
 We aim to do everything from a trauma-informed culturally-aware point of view, with consent and care at the heart of everything we teach.

 While we take what we do very seriously, we like to have fun while we do it.
 Having a sense of humour is important if you’re going to do any of our courses.

-Weekly peer calls for extra support from others on the same journey
+Weekly peer calls for to support and practise with others on the same journey

-The team will get to know you personally over the year, offering 1-to-1 support if needed in addition to the e-learning.
+The team will help you stay on-track, offering 1-to-1 support if needed in addition to course

 A purpose-built learning platform to log your progress

 Live webinars are usually 60-minutes long and run on Tuesdays at 9am UK time, 6pm UK time and 2am UK time (that’s 1am, 10am and 6pm PST, or 8pm, 5am and 1pm AEDT).